dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 ---
-title: Getting started with Swashbuckle
+title: Get started with Swashbuckle
 author: zuckerthoben
-description: This tutorial provides a walkthrough of adding Swashbuckle to your project to integrate the Swagger Ui
+description: This tutorial provides a walkthrough of adding Swashbuckle to your project to integrate the Swagger UI.
 keywords: ASP.NET Core,Swagger,Swashbuckle,help pages,Web API
 ms.author: spboyer
 manager: wpickett
+ms.custom: mvc
-ms.date: 09/01/2017
+ms.date: 03/09/2018
+ms.prod: asp.net-core
+ms.technology: aspnet
 ms.topic: article
-ms.assetid: 54bb961d-29d9-4dee-8e2c-a93fc33c16f2
-ms.technology: aspnet
-ms.prod: asp.net-core
 uid: tutorials/getting-started-with-swashbuckle
 ---

-# Getting Started with Swashbuckle
+# Get started with Swashbuckle
-<a name=getting-started-with-swashbuckle></a>

 By [Shayne Boyer](https://twitter.com/spboyer) and [Scott Addie](https://twitter.com/Scott_Addie)

 There are three main components to Swashbuckle:

-* `Swashbuckle.AspNetCore.Swagger`: a Swagger object model and middleware to expose `SwaggerDocument` objects as JSON endpoints.
+* [Swashbuckle.AspNetCore.Swagger](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Swagger/): a Swagger object model and middleware to expose `SwaggerDocument` objects as JSON endpoints.

-* `Swashbuckle.AspNetCore.SwaggerGen`: a Swagger generator that builds `SwaggerDocument` objects directly from your routes, controllers, and models.
+* [Swashbuckle.AspNetCore.SwaggerGen](https://www.nuget.org/packages/Swashbuckle.AspNetCore.SwaggerGen/): a Swagger generator that builds `SwaggerDocument` objects directly from your routes, controllers, and models.
 It's typically combined with the Swagger endpoint middleware to automatically expose Swagger JSON.

-* `Swashbuckle.AspNetCore.SwaggerUI`: an embedded version of the Swagger UI tool which interprets Swagger JSON to build a rich, customizable experience for describing the Web API functionality.
+* [Swashbuckle.AspNetCore.SwaggerUI](https://www.nuget.org/packages/Swashbuckle.AspNetCore.SwaggerUI/): an embedded version of the Swagger UI tool which interprets Swagger JSON to build a rich, customizable experience for describing the Web API functionality.
 It includes built-in test harnesses for the public methods.

-# Package install via NuGet
+## Package installation

 Swashbuckle can be added with the following approaches: